 BSL are recommended even when appropriate offal discharge and fish discard management practices are in place (Melvin et al. 2010).
 A BSL should be fitted to the outside of both the starboard and the port-side cable.
 The main line should extend beyond the warp-water interface and should maintain its tension under normal tow speed.
 Streamer lines should be attached at maximum 5 m intervals and should be long enough to extend beyond the point at which warp and net monitoring cables reach the water's surface.
 It is recommended that for every metre of block height, 5 m of backbone be deployed and 1.2 kg of terminal object drag weight be used.
+An off-setting towed device (Tamini Tabla) has been developed in Argentina (Tamini et al. 2023).
+This device is attached to the terminal end of the BSL and has a buoyant upper board with three 45° vertical keels, which are weighted for stability.
+Under forward motion of the vessel, the keels cause the device to move outward of the trawl cables and therefore maintain the BSL from entangling with trawl cables.
 BSLs should be deployed once the trawl doors are submerged and retrieved as net hauling commences.
-Where the use of a net monitoring cable cannot be avoided, Bird Scaring Lines should be specifically positioned above the net monitoring cable.
+Where the use of a net monitoring cable.